TypeTerrors/ts_agent/README.md

 Detailed execution order when `runTradingCycle` is invoked:

 1. **Configuration unpacking** – reads symbol, history length, bar interval, window size, client/model/training/risk configs, and volatility lookback.
-2. **Trade fetch** – retrieves up to 500 trades from KuCoin.
+2. **Trade fetch** – retrieves the requested history (default 500, but the engine can page back thousands of trades when `TRADE_HISTORY_LIMIT` is higher).
 3. **Bar construction** – aggregates trades into `TradeBar`s using the requested interval.
-4. **Feature window generation** – builds overlapping normalized windows and labels.
+4. **Feature window generation** – builds overlapping normalized windows and labels, with 22 engineered features per bar (price/volume ratios, moving-average differentials, RSI, MACD, TSI, ATR scaling, momentum, Bollinger position, and more).
 5. **Training sample split** – uses all but the last window for training; reserves the last for inference.
 6. **Model instantiation** – builds a TCN tailored to the effective window size and feature count, overlaying any user-defined hyperparameters.
 7. **Model training (optional)** – if training samples exist: